The mechanics of anisotropic active plates with applications to cell alignment on curved substrates: Conclusions

 Despite its flexibility, the present framework has some limitations.
 First, the formulation is restricted to transversely isotropic materials.
 Capturing the full range of cellular responses and material behavior would require extension to an orthotropic model.
 As shown in \citep{lucci2021nonlinear}, modeling cell orientation under cyclic stretching requires adopting orthotropic constitutive relations, which significantly increases the number of parameters.
 Second, the analysis is limited to moderately large deflections consistent with the Föppl--von Kármán regime, thus neglecting possible effects of extreme bending or large in-plane strains.
-Most importantly, the cell alignment model as derived here is valid only for substrates with negative curvature.
-For positively curved geometries, experimental evidence indicates cell detachment and loss of adhesion, phenomena that are not captured by the current framework.
+Although the membrane assumption employed here accounts for elastic thickness changes via the incompressibility constraint, it lacks an independent descriptor for significant through-thickness distension.
+More comprehensive thin-body theories that explicitly track thickness variations, such as those in \citep{deseri2008derivation, deseri2013stretching, dicarlo2001shells}, could capture additional physical effects in regimes of highly inhomogeneous active deformation.
+Most notably, the cell alignment model derived herein is restricted to substrates with negative curvature.
+For positively curved geometries, experimental evidence often indicates cell detachment and loss of adhesion, phenomena that lie beyond the scope of the current framework.

 Future work will focus on overcoming these limitations by incorporating adhesion dynamics, extending the formulation to handle positive curvature regimes, and refining the constitutive description to include orthotropic effects.
+In particular, treating the cell deflection as a variational unknown subject to a finite adhesion energy, rather than prescribing it from the substrate geometry, would allow the model to capture shape transitions arising from a stretching-versus-bending competition, complementing the orientation analysis presented here.
 Additionally, spatially dependent fiber distributions and non-uniform active deformation fields, potentially stronger near the cell periphery, could be incorporated.
 Nevertheless, the proposed model provides a rigorous and versatile tool for studying the coupled influence of substrate geometry and active remodeling on cellular alignment, and can be readily adapted to more refined descriptions.